One of Marjorie Taylor Greene's verified Twitter accounts permanently suspended from Twitter - KESQ

 A Twitter spokesperson said the company “permanently suspended” the account “for repeated violations of our COVID-19 misinformation policy.”

-Greene most frequently tweeted from the handle @mtgreenee.
-She still has access to and can tweet from her official congressional account @RepMTG.
+Greene, a right-wing Republican, most frequently tweeted from the handle @mtgreenee, which had more than 465,000 followers.
+She still has access to and can tweet from her official congressional account @RepMTG, which has more than 386,000 followers.

+The Georgia lawmaker has a long history of embracing baseless conspiracy theories, and she has been a serial tweeter of false claims — about the election, the Capitol insurrection and other subjects — since she won her seat in November, 2020.

 Twitter had previously temporarily restricted Greene’s account for sharing misinformation about the 2020 presidential election and Covid-19.